asquelt/lab42/README.md

 # Contributing

-Just make a pr :)
+Just make a pr and hope for the best :)